kimmykokonut/quiz-of-choice/README.md

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you're on your own.

-You don't have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 To learn React, check out the [React documentation](https://reactjs.org/).

-### Code Splitting

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)

-### Analyzing the Bundle Size

-This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)

-### Making a Progressive Web App

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)

-### Advanced Configuration

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)

-### Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

-### `npm run build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)